LukeShortCloud/rootpages/src/openstack/tripleo.rst

 **Undercloud/Director**

--  For config-download scenarios, generate Heat templates for pre-provisioned nodes.
+-  For config-download scenarios on < Train, generate Heat templates for pre-provisioned nodes from a special roles data file.
+Starting in Train, it uses the default ``/usr/share/openstack-tripleo-heat-templates/roles_data.yaml`` file.

    .. code-block:: sh